-- maintaining our IND application with the FDA in order to continue to conduct clinical trials in the United States; - successfully recruiting, enrolling and retaining patients in and completing our Phase 1 clinical trials and any clinical trials we may conduct in the future; including trials in pediatric patients; - demonstrating safety, tolerability and efficacy profiles that are satisfactory to the FDA, EMA and other comparable regulatory authorities for marketing approval; - successfully completing all necessary toxicology studies to support clinical development and regulatory approval for CTI-1601; - receiving timely marketing approvals from applicable regulatory authorities; - managing the extent and cost of any required post-marketing approval commitments to applicable regulatory authorities; - establishing and maintaining arrangements with third-party manufacturers for CTI-1601, including developing, validating and maintaining a commercially viable manufacturing process that is compliant with cGMPs; - obtaining, maintaining and protecting our patents, trade secrets and regulatory exclusivity in the United States and other countries; - successfully launching commercial sales following any marketing approval, including establishing a specialty sales organization, or successfully partnering with another organization, if applicable; - obtaining commercial acceptance of our products, if approved, by patients, the medical community and third-party payors and obtaining and maintaining healthcare coverage and adequate reimbursement; - maintaining an acceptable safety profile following any marketing approval; and - competing with other therapies.
+- maintaining our IND application with the FDA in order to continue to conduct clinical trials in the United States, if allowed to continue, including our ability to have the clinical hold lifted by the FDA on a timely basis, if at all; - successfully recruiting, enrolling and retaining patients in and completing any clinical trials, if allowed to continue, including trials in pediatric patients; - demonstrating safety, tolerability and efficacy profiles that are satisfactory to the FDA, EMA and other comparable regulatory authorities for marketing approval; - successfully completing all necessary toxicology studies to support clinical development and regulatory approval for CTI-1601; - receiving timely marketing approvals from applicable regulatory authorities; - managing the extent and cost of any required post-marketing approval commitments to applicable regulatory authorities; - establishing and maintaining arrangements with third-party manufacturers for CTI-1601, including developing, validating and maintaining a commercially viable manufacturing process that is compliant with current good manufacturing practice ("GMPs"); - maintaining and growing an organization of scientists and business people who can develop our product candidates and technology; - · obtaining, maintaining and protecting our patents, trade secrets and regulatory exclusivity in the United States and other countries; - successfully launching commercial sales following any marketing approval, including establishing a specialty sales organization, or successfully partnering with another organization, if applicable; - obtaining commercial acceptance of our product candidates, if approved, by patients, the medical community and third-party payors and obtaining and maintaining healthcare coverage and adequate reimbursement;

+- maintaining an acceptable safety profile following any marketing approval; and - · competing with other therapies.

-Many of these factors are outside of our control, including the clinical development and regulatory approval processes, results of nonclinical and toxicology studies and clinical trials, potential threats to our intellectual property rights and the manufacturing, marketing and sales efforts, respectively.
+Many of these factors are outside of our control, including the clinical development and regulatory approval processes, results of non-clinical and toxicology studies and clinical trials, potential threats to our intellectual property rights and the manufacturing, marketing and sales efforts, respectively.
 The process of obtaining regulatory approval is expensive and time consuming.
 The FDA and foreign regulatory authorities may never approve CTI-1601 for sale and marketing, and even if CTI-1601 is ultimately approved, regulatory approval may be delayed or limited in the United States or in other jurisdictions.
 Even if we are authorized to sell and market CTI-1601 in one or more markets, there is no assurance that we will be able to successfully market CTI-1601 or that CTI-1601 will achieve market acceptance sufficient to generate profits.
 If we are unable to successfully develop and commercialize CTI-1601 due to failure to obtain regulatory approval for CTI-1601, to successfully market CTI-1601, to generate profits from the sale of CTI-1601, or due to other risk factors outlined in this report, it would have material adverse effects on our business, financial condition, and results of operations as CTI-1601 is currently our sole product candidate.

-Clinical development is a lengthy and expensive process with an uncertain outcome, and the results of nonclinical studies, toxicology studies or clinical trials may not be predictive of future nonclinical studies, toxicology studies or clinical trial results.
+Clinical development is a lengthy and expensive process with an uncertain outcome, and the results of non-clinical studies, toxicology studies or clinical trials may not be predictive of future non-clinical studies, toxicology studies or clinical trial results.

 Clinical development is expensive and can take many years to complete, and its outcome is inherently uncertain.
-We cannot guarantee that any nonclinical studies, toxicology studies or clinical trials will be conducted as planned or completed on schedule, if at all, and failure can occur at any time during the nonclinical study, toxicology study or clinical trial process.
-Despite promising nonclinical, toxicology or clinical results, any product candidate can unexpectedly fail at any stage of nonclinical, toxicology or clinical development.
+We cannot guarantee that any non-clinical studies, toxicology studies or clinical trials will be conducted as planned or completed on schedule, if at all, and failure can occur at any time during the non-clinical study, toxicology study or clinical trial process.
+Despite promising non-clinical, toxicology or clinical results, any product candidate can unexpectedly fail at any stage of non-clinical, toxicology or clinical development.
 The historical failure rate for product candidates in our industry is high, especially for products in early stages of development.